alokdas2001/movie-recommendation-website/README.md

 # movie-recommendation-website

-A simple movie recommendation system for a limited database of Hollywood movies using Html, CSS and JavaScript.
+A simple movie recommendation website with a limited database of Hollywood movies using Html, CSS and JavaScript.